kmthorsnes/5-flex-panels-image-gallery/readme.md

 # Flex panels

 CSS and JS Exercises.
-Transition challenge - make text show and hide.
-Using event listener.
+Transition challenge - make text show and hide using event listener.
 5th challenge of the #JavaScript30 course.

 ## Technology